yl48687/tcp-ip-attack/README.md

 ## Additional

 ### Original Lab Instructions
-The original lab instructions outlining the objectives, tasks, and guidelines for the TCP IP Attack Lab can be accessed [here](https://seedsecuritylabs.org/Labs_20.04/Networking/TCP_Attacks/).
+The original lab instructions outlining the objectives, tasks, and guidelines for the TCP/IP Attack Lab can be accessed [here](https://seedsecuritylabs.org/Labs_20.04/Networking/TCP_Attacks/).

 ### Modified Files
 The modified files according to lab instructions are as follows: